Helping You Protect Your Fair Share of Community Property

 Because Texas is a community property state, property division during a divorce can be complicated.
 Whether a couple has a large estate or is of modest means, they may disagree about what is community property and what is separate property.
 An experienced family law attorney can help you protect your interests during property division.

 The Law Office of Gary L. Nickelson practices family law exclusively.
 We are thoroughly familiar with Texas divorce and community property law, as well as the complexities of all types of property division.
-Our attorneys will pursue a property settlement that is in your best interest and will take the case to court if that is the only way to resolve the issue.
-However, our skill as negotiators is usually sufficient to obtain the results clients want.
+Our attorneys can pursue a property settlement that is in your best interest, and we can take the case to court if that is the only way to resolve the issue.
+However, our skill as out-of-court negotiators is usually sufficient to obtain the results clients want.

 Who Owns the Marital Assets?